erikenbody/CCGP-analysis/README.md

 4) the fai index

 A config file is required `config.yaml` which defines the parameters for the run.
 This is similar to the snpArcher config, but has a few custom additions.

+# Notes on filters

+* clean SNPs has MAF filter set of < 0.01
+* setting MAF filter to < 0.05 for the mil sub sampled SNP file.
+But this hasnt been re run yet
+* All VCFs should be filtered for F_MISSING < 0.25 (must be 75% of individuals with data)